javapark1/geode-addon/doc/Reactivating-Workspaces-on-AWS-EC2.md

 ## Summary

-Reactivating a VM workspace on EC2 instances requires updating the workspace and cluster configuration files with the new public IP addresses.
+Reactivating a VM workspace on EC2 instances requires a simple step of updating the workspace and cluster configuration files with the new public IP addresses.